erkamesen/blog-flask/README.md

 ## Features
-- Users can be register and login.
+- Users can register and login.
 - Users can send an e-mail from the contact section.
 - Admin can publish blog posts.
 - Users can comment on posts.